The contaminated blood scandal

 The Infected Blood Inquiry and beyond

-The Haemophilia Society has been campaigning for a public inquiry since 1988.
+THS has been campaigning for a public inquiry since 1988.
 We welcome scrutiny of our role, as well as that of all other organisations involved.
 We hope this inquiry will finally deliver closure, justice and recognition of what has happened and the suffering it has caused.